altinodantas/aircraftsdatasetgenerator/README.md

 ## Usage

-Just get the notebook and execute the function **run()** passing some params: list of aircraft models, list of pages will be downloaded and diretory to save the images.
+Just get the notebook and execute the function **run()** passing some params: list of aircraft models, list of pages will be downloaded and directory to save the images.

 ```py